-Fugro’s technical experts will be on hand at the exhibition stand to discuss the company’s extensive range of services and solutions, all of which contribute cost benefit in an active SIM process.
+Fugro’s technical experts will be on hand at the company’s exhibition stand (7) to discuss its extensive range of services and solutions, all of which contribute cost benefit in an active SIM process.
 Examples include:

 - On line monitoring – identification of a change in the natural frequencies exhibited by a jacket to detect damage by measuring the acceleration response of a platform-to-wave motion

 - FPSO excursion monitoring system – combining state-of-the-art measurement hardware, easy-to-operate software and six degrees’ freedom of motion to provide early detection of mooring integrity issues